DaveTheBearMan/Keydra/README.md

 # Keydra & Aegis
 Keydra is gonna be the raw sockets tool.
 Aegis is the command server which uses Keydra on the backend to connect to clients.

+Considering making the C2 a deep state C2 (very long call back times to avoid detection, provide TTNCB in packet to client each time the server communicates) (Time To Next Call Back).
+Basically NTP guess work

 ## Aegis
 Right now, Aegis (on the server side) is going to be comprised of:
 - A central API server for end users (God willing, containerized)